JustMaffie/Discord-Partnerships-Bot/README.md

 4) Run the bot with `docker-compose up`, you can manually look at the logs now
 5) To run the bot in the background type `docker-compose up -d`

-##### Please notice that on windows the commands may be different, you can join our support server if you need help

-# Translations
-Pull requests for translations won't be accepted, please go to [the Crowdin page](https://crowdin.com/project/discord-partnerships-bot) to translate!

 ## Terms
 * You may not remove the credit in the bot
 * You may not claim this bot as your own